 Note: “Higher Income” refers to median annual earnings of $100,000 or more.

-- Disparity in Share of Minimum-Wage Workers: Full Weight (~3.92 Points)
+- Disparity in Share of Minimum-Wage Workers: Half Weight (~2.11 Points)

 Note: “Average Number of Work Hours” pertains to full-time workers.

-Note: “Advanced Educational Attainment” refers to the percentage of the population aged 25 and older with an advanced degree (higher than a bachelor’s degree).
+Note: “Advanced Educational Attainment” refers to the share of the population aged 25 years and older with an advanced degree (higher than a bachelor’s degree).

-Note: This metric measures the percentage of adults who could not afford a doctor’s visit in the past year due to costs.
+Note: This metric measures the share of adults who could not afford a doctor’s visit in the past year due to costs.